chrisjalinsky/kafka-lab/README.md

 kafka-avro-console-producer --broker-list kafka1.lan:9092,kafka2.lan:9092,kafka3.lan:9092 --topic test_hdfs --property value.schema='{"type":"record","name":"myrecord","fields":[{"name":"f1","type":"string"}]}'
 ```

-####Manually starting the connect-hdfs This embeds a REST API Server and accepts additional properties at the command line.
+####Manually starting the connect-hdfs
+The standalone embeds a REST API Server and accepts additional properties at the command line.
 The distributed connector does not.
 See below.
-(This works with hadoop..although I cant get it working with maprfs:/// yet.):
+NOTE: This works with hadoop..although I cant get it working with maprfs:/// yet.
 ```
 connect-standalone /etc/schema-registry/connect-avro-standalone.properties /etc/kafka-connect-hdfs/quickstart-hdfs.properties
 ```

-####Connect Distributed with HDFS, must use the REST API to pass properties to the kafka connect-distributed process:
+####Connect Distributed with HDFS
+You must use the embedded REST API to pass properties to the kafka connect-distributed process:

 On hadoop1.lan, create the HDFS filesystem.
 Additionally, setup the /topics and /logs folders so Kafka can write to HDFS.
 ```